Sci-Fi Films of the 1970s

 This is a good-guys vs. bad-guys movie, an action-romp.
 We find out very quickly who the bad guy is, in no uncertain terms.
 And he’s very bad, all right.

-Just to maintain a familiar good guys momentum, the last fight is a direct transposition of a WWII Pacific War scene, with dogfights and battleships.
+Just to maintain conventional good guys momentum, the last fight is a direct transposition of a WWII Pacific War scene, with dogfights and battleships.

 It makes little effort at physical realism.
 Weightlessness never comes up.
 The vacuum of space is full of noisy spaceships and explosions.